modcavestory/modcavestory.github.io/docs/guide/lua/npc.md

 One of ModCS's Lua API main features is its [NPC API](/api/objects/npc/).
 In this section of the guide we will be going over basic NPC editing.

-To begin editing an NPC Type you simply have to define a `ModCS.Npc.ActX()` function, where X is the [NPC Type ID](/api/objects/npc/id/) you would like to edit.
-This function will run every frame an NPC of X type exists.
+To begin editing an NPC Type you simply have to define a function in the `ModCS.Npc.Act` with an index of the [NPC Type ID](/api/objects/npc/id/) you would like to edit.
+This function will run every frame an NPC of this type exists.
 The first argument given to this function will be the NPC for which this function is running.

 Using [ModCS.Npc.ActCode()](/api/objects/npc/functions/#modcsnpcactcode) you may run vanilla NPC code for the NPC given in the function.